microsoft/BotFramework-WebChat/samples/07.advanced-web-chat-apps/e.sso-on-behalf-of-authentication/README.md

       1. Add new Connection Setting
          1. Set the connection "name"
          2. Set the "Service Provider" to "Azure Active Directory 2"
-         3. Add the Client Id, Client secret, and Tenant Id from [setting up the OAuth connection for the Bot](#setup-oauth-via-azure-active-directory-for-the-bot)
+         3. Add the Client ID, Client secret, and Tenant ID from [setting up the OAuth connection for the Bot](#setup-oauth-via-azure-active-directory-for-the-bot)
 2. Save the Microsoft App ID, password, and OAuth connection name to `/bot/.env`
    -  `MicrosoftAppId=12345678-1234-5678-abcd-12345678abcd`
    -  `MicrosoftAppPassword=a1b2c3d4e5f6`